 Once the raw materials are delivered, they are carefully inspected.
 The quality department checks the raw materials for contamination, color, odor, macronutrient values, moisture content and hectoliter weight.
 The control samples are kept for 1.5 years.
 In total we use over 250 different types of raw materials.

 The fresh meat arrives at Vobra finely minced and well chilled.
 The temperature at delivery and storage must always remain below 7ºC.
 Once taken into process, the meat is processed immediately.
-Various types of meat and fish, such as duck, salmon, deer and beef, among others, are freshly added in the production process.
+Various types of meat and fish, such as duck, salmon and beef, among others, are freshly added in the production process.
 These fresh products are first thoroughly heated in the dispensing process before being added into the preconditioner (the pre-process) of the extruder.
 The fully automated coupled CIP (Cleaning in Place) system ensures that the entire meat dosing line is cleaned fully automatically afterwards.